juansgomez87/datasets_emotion/README.md

-# Music Emotion Recognition: towards new robust standards in personalized and context-sensitive applications
+# Music Emotion Recognition: Toward new, robust standards in personalized and context-sensitive applications
+Complementary website for article in IEEE Signal Processing Magazine, 36(6), 2021.

+-- Juan Sebastián Gómez-Cañón, Estefanía Cano, Tuomas Eerola, Perfecto Herrera, Xiao Hu, Yi-Hsuan Yang, and Emilia Gómez

 ## Abstract
 In this paper we present a review of the challenges and limitations of Music Emotion Recognition (MER), an interdisciplinary research area addressing the characterization of music in terms of emotion.